IMQS/httpbridge/README.md

 connected to the client browser doesn't want any more data yet.
 This would require a new kind of frame that gets sent from server to backend.
 At present, I suspect we're in very bad territory here for large file transmissions.
+* Add a test where a long upload is in progress, and the client disconnects, leaving the backend to handle an ABORT frame.
+* Add a test where a backend is transmitting a large response body, and the client disconnects, leaving the backend to handle an ABORT frame.
+* Add a test where a backend is transmitting a large response body, and the backend decides to stop, so it sends an ABORT frame to the server.
+* We already have a test where the backend aborts a long upload.
+This is TestServerOutOfMemory_Late